 High-Interest Savings Account

 A high-interest savings account is a bank account where you can safely stash your cash and earn a completive pre-determined interest rate.
-Some (like Tangerine) don’t charge any fees!
+Some (like EQ Bank) don’t charge any fees!
 However, there can be a trade-off: you’ll get an excellent interest rate, but in return, there may be restrictions on withdrawals, access, and minimum deposits.
 For example, if you make a withdrawal, your cash may not be accessible for 1-5 business days.

 Guaranteed Investment Certificate (GIC)